Textbook: Robert G. Bartle and Donald R. Sherbert, Introduction to Real Analysis, fourth edition, Wiley, 2011.

 For the course syllabus, please click here.

-For information on the extension of the drop deadline for LAS and Engineering students, please click here.
+For information on the extension of the drop deadline for LAS and Engineering students, please click (this is the information for Spring 2019, applicable also to Fall 2019 apart from the dates; this will be updated when the department makes the new information sheet available) here.

 For the first-day information sheet as a pdf-file, please click here.